torproject/collector/INSTALL.md

 The option `-Xmx2g` sets the maximum heap space to 2G, which is based on the recommended 4G total RAM size for the host.
 If you have more memory to spare, feel free to adapt this option as needed.
+Note that there is no option to limit the amount of disk space used.

 This may take a while, depending on which modules you activated.
 Read the logs to learn if the run was successful.
 If it wasn't, go back to editing the